s-lilo/brat-peek/README.md

         # Load
         corpus = peek.rwsl.load_corpus('temp/dummy_data.pckl')

+* Suggest annotations to speed up your annotation process (on the works - mostly untested)

+        peek.txt.generate_suggestions_from_tsv(temp, tsv)

 ## Contact
 Brat Peek is a personal project, which means that currently new features are added as I personally need them.
-That being said, if you have any questions or suggestions, do not hesitate to contact me at the following address:
+That being said, if you have any questions or suggestions, you can contact me at the following address:
 * Salvador Lima: salvador.limalopez@gmail.com